rucker/dotfiles-manager/README.md

 -Source .bashrc/.bash_profile after bash file compilation.
 -Allow an entry in bash_private to override an identical entry from another file under version control.
 Example: On a specific machine, I might want to export a custom PS1.
 This should override/take precedence (and ideally, it should replace the existing entry if it's already been compiled to an output file).
 -Add .gitconfig to this repo.
 This file should probably be compiled like .bash* so I can do things like use different credentials on different machines.
+-If existing dotfiles get renamed, prompt the user to delete/diff/leave them once the script completes."
+Possibly implement a flag to override this behavior.
+-Add symlink to dotfiles.py in ~/bin if that directory exists.